|

 it resembles a shaggy carpet.
 The oral disk is often folded and rarely

-held flat against the surface (unlike Stichodactyla mertensii).
+held flat against the surface, unlike Merten's

-The long body column is usually buried or inserted into a crevice
+column is usually buried or inserted into a crevice and ends in a

-and ends in a pedal disk that anchors the animal.
+pedal disk that anchors the animal.

-The underside is sometimes colourful (bright pink, orange, yellow).
+Body column is sometimes colourful (bright pink, orange, yellow).

-motion.
+off.
 It does not have a fringe of long-short tentacles at the edge

 of the oral disk like Haddon's